 A National Historic Landmark open to the public since 1912

-If you are interested in booking an event or wedding, group tour, or would like to know more about our programs, please call the office at (603) 430-7968 or (603) 436-8221.
+If you are interested in booking an event or wedding, group tour, school tour, or would like to know more about our programs, please call the office at (603) 430-7968 or (603) 436-8221.
 See our Visit and Contact Information page for email addresses, and Wedding and Rentals page for rental information and prices.
-Please note that our rental rates have changed.
 Arrangements can be made for special group tours, programs, and rentals from April through November.
 Please contact the office to make your reservation, or to determine if a specific date is available.

 The site is owned and operated by The National Society of The Colonial Dames of America in the State of New Hampshire (NSCDA-NH).
 Founded in 1891, NSCDA is a women's organization dedicated to educating the public about American history.
 More than 80 properties nationwide are affiliated with NSCDA and its state societies.